 You see in addition to making a farmhouse table that is forgiving you can also be creative and use used wood, wood with imperfections and so on.

 So look for the deals!
 I found all my wood at Home Depot just by looking for the deals.
-And I had a few pieces at home.
+You can check your local home improvement store or hardware store.
+And I had a few pieces of wood at home.
 I will point those out when I get to them.
+A little bit of shopping around can save you a ton of money in the long run.

 Farmhouse Table Plans & Supplies